Kenneth Ilagan

-Kenneth Ilagan is a Filipino musician who was the guitarist for the rock band The Dawn.
-Before assuming guitar duties for The Dawn, Ilagan also played guitar for Violent Playground, True Faith and Xaga (who then became Rivermaya).
+Kenneth Ilagan is a Filipino musician who was the guitarist for the rock band the Dawn.
+Before assuming guitar duties for the Dawn, Ilagan also played guitar for Violent Playground, True Faith and Xaga (who then became Rivermaya).

-Ilagan is a cousin of The Pin-Ups front man Mondo C. Castro.
+Ilagan is a cousin of the Pin-Ups frontman Mondo C. Castro.

-Ilagan now enjoys his time living in the San Francisco Bay Area.
+Ilagan now resides in the San Francisco Bay Area.
+He has a son with actress Jaclyn Jose, named Gwen Garimond Ilagan Guck, whom he is estranged with.